ozwillo/ozwillo-doc/_includes/1-introduction.md

 ### Scopes
 {: #ref-1-5-3}

-First of all, Ozwillo as an authentication and authorization solution is an implementation of <a href="http://openid.net/connect/" target="_blank">OpenID Connect</a> Authorization Server, and as such uses scopes introduced by the protocol to specify access privileges.
+First of all, Ozwillo as an authentication and authorization server is an implementation of <a href="http://openid.net/connect/" target="_blank">OpenID Connect</a> Authorization Server, and as such uses scopes introduced by the protocol to specify access privileges.

 For instance and if we focus on scopes <a href="http://openid.net/specs/openid-connect-basic-1_0.html#Scopes" target="_blank">introduced</a> by OpenID Connect, the provider may ask for an `access_token` with the `email` scope.
 When authenticating, users are prompted to know if they want to share their email address with this instance.
 As a result, the `access_token` created is associated to this scope (if granted by user) on Ozwillo side.